gpvillegas/deut_offline_replay/README.md

 >  ; Follow the command-line requests to enter run number, number of events as well as <br>
 >  ; an additional option, depending on the analysis you want to carry out.
 The last option, <br>
 >  ; I added specially for CaFe, to faciliate our analysis.
 To test it, put the following info when <br>
->  ; asked:  RunNumber: 3288,  EvtNum: 50000, analysis type: prod,  and this will use the specific parameters
+>  ; asked:  RunNumber: 3288,  EvtNum: 50000, analysis type: test,  and this will use the specific parameters <br>
->  ; at the time that run was taken to generate a ROOTfile, which will be placed under ROOTfiles/prod directory.
+>  ; at the time that run was taken to generate a ROOTfile, which will be placed under ROOTfiles/test directory. <br>
 >     >> ./hcana replay\_cafe.C <br>

 # How-To Guide for Active Contributors